triestpa/tiny-framework/README.md

 ### NodeJS Tiny Server Framework

-A tiny  NodeJS server framework, with a similar interface to Express and Koa.
+A tiny NodeJS server framework, with a similar interface to [Express](https://github.com/expressjs/express).

 The entire framework is **under 100 lines total** and **does not rely on any external dependencies**.

 This is an experiment (and eventually a tutorial) in using the native NodeJS `http` module.

 > **Please do not use this framework in production**.
 This repository is intended as a learning resource!
-This "framework" is missing a lot of important features and general polish that you can find in established high-quality frameworks such as Koa, Express, Hapi, Sails, and Total.
+This "framework" is missing a lot of important features and general polish that you can find in established high-quality frameworks such as [Koa](https://github.com/koajs/koa), [Express](https://github.com/expressjs/express), and [Hapi](https://github.com/hapijs/hapi).

 The syntax is very similar to Express, see the example app for details -